 rest set would develop as shown below for the list

 (1 2 3).
-The vertical bar separates the newly added subsets from the ‘old’ set, though technically they are appended in the other direction.
+The vertical bar is used as a marker to distinguish the newly added subsets from the ‘old’ set.